RannSkyy/RannSkyy/README.md

 ###
 <img src="BG.png" width="1000" style="border-radius:50%;" />

-<p align="left">Hello World!
+<p align="justify">Hello World!
 I'm Rangga Puri Darmawan, an Information Technology Education student from Yogyakarta, Indonesia.
 I have a strong interest in technology and digital creativity, especially in front-end development.
 I enjoy building responsive and user-friendly web interfaces that combine clean design with well-structured code.
 For me, creating a website is not only about writing code, but also about delivering meaningful and comfortable user experiences for users.

 As I continue growing in the field of technology, I focus on strengthening my skills in modern web development such as HTML, CSS, and JavaScript.
 In addition, I am currently learning basic back-end development using Python to better understand how systems work behind the scenes.
 I am passionate about integrating technology into education and aspire to contribute both as a developer and as an educator.
 My goal is to continuously create innovative solutions while inspiring others through technology and learning.</p>

 ###
+<1--
 <h2 align="left">About me</h2>

 ###